Classroom Delivery Skills

 • Explain how to apply practical techniques to facilitate mediation in conflict situations in an educational setting.

-Learn to be a more Effective Teacher
+Do you want to be a more Effective Teacher?

 An effective teacher must understand how communication works, and use that understanding to create appropriate conditions for successful learning.